nilsnh/toolbox-and-showroom-supercharger/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds custom posts 'Resources' and 'Member' and shortcode for displaying them.
+This plugin adds custom posts "Entrepreneur toolbox" and "Member showroom" and a shortcode for displaying them.

 == Description ==